Moths, Pacific Northwest

 This moth is a regular visitor to our home during the summer months and sometimes you can see many of them on our outdoor walls.

-Insects that metamorphose such as butterflies and moths are the most rich in species.
+Insects that metamorphose such as butterflies and moths are the richest in species.
 This is because they are able to synchronize their life cycles to the environment, including extreme conditions where animals that remain unchanged all year will not survive.

 The life cycle of insects in the order Lepidoptera is fairly uniform.
 Adults lay their eggs on plants or other surfaces.
 Caterpillars hatch from the eggs, then grow and metamorphose from pupae into adults.